sim00507/Nunholy-Mod/README.md

 ﻿# Nunholy Mod (Memory Editor)

 This is a C++ memory editing tool for the game **Nunholy**.
-It allows real-time editing of core in-game values including character stats and currencies via memory manipulation using the Windows API.
+This tool enables real-time editing of essential in-game values, such as character stats and currencies, through memory manipulation using the Windows API.

 ## Features